BelkaDev/RofiFtw/README.md

 it's also made easy to add a custom API to the list, move them to the /APIs directory and follow the existing declarations.
 #### Intercepting results
-this script does nothing but to grab your selection which can be arguably pointless on its own. </br>
+this script does nothing but to grab your selection which can seem to be pointless on its own. </br>

 however, you can combine it with additional scripts to make things more interesting.</br> here is a non-exhaustive list of scripts that blend well with it.